Turks and Caicos Diving

-A beautiful and luxurious Turks and Caicos liveaboard dive boat, the Turks & Caicos Explorer II, was designed to be a luxury yacht/charter dive boat.
+A beautiful and luxurious liveaboard boat, the Turks & Caicos Explorer II, was designed to be a luxury yacht/charter perfect for Turks and Caicos diving.
 Designed from the ground up in 1995, she was purchased by Explorer Ventures and put into operation in the Turks & Caicos Islands in February 2005.
 Equipped with Naiad stabilizers and a heavy keel, she serves as well as a Turks & Caicos liveaboard and does well on longer, open-water excursions to the Silver Bank, 80 miles north of the the Dominican Republic.

 The luxury vessel carries up to 20 passengers and 8 crew.
 All staterooms throughout the vessel have port lights or windows, individually-controlled air-conditioning, and private ensuite bathrooms.